isomerpages/imda-tradetrust/_developers/Blockchain Guideline.md

 <p>The Ethereum main network is currently the canonical blockchain for our
 reference implementation at our website - <a href="https://tradetrust.io/" rel="noopener noreferrer nofollow" target="_blank">tradetrust.io</a> .
-Ethereum remains our choice of a data backend as it allows for permissionless onboarding, and minimises any quarrels over ownership of the infrastructure.
+Ethereum remains our choice of a data backend as it allows for permissionless onboarding, and minimises any disputes over ownership of the infrastructure.
 Ethereum 2.0 offers a promising solution that is scalable and addresses some environmental concerns, but it is currently not yet ready.</p>
+<p></p>
 <p>Moving forward, other suitable blockchains that have the mandatory properties
 and features may be considered to be offered as alternative options for the TradeTrust framework.
+In additional to Ethereum, we now have Polygon, XDC and Stability blockchain.</p>
-The conditions will serve as a guideline to identify suitable candidates for consideration.
+<p>The conditions will serve as a guideline to identify suitable candidates
+for consideration.
 We’d like to invite you to work with us to expand the list of blockchain options for TradeTrust.</p>
 <p></p>
 <blockquote>
 <p>Need further assistance, &lt;contact us&gt;!</p>